MAKING AN OFFER

 After we present your offer to the listing agent it will either be accepted, rejected,

 or the seller will make a counter offer.
-This is when we will negotiate terms of
+This is when we will negotiate terms of the contract if

 The step-by-step contract procedure for most single-family home purchases is standard.
-The purchase

-agreement used is a standard document approved by our local Board of Realtors.
+The purchase agreement used is a standard document approved by our local Board of Realtors.

 The purchase agreement or contract constitutes your offer to buy and, once accepted by the seller,